Movie Review: The Amazing Spider-Man 2 (2014)

 Anyway, she’s good: Emma.
 Fun and open.
 The way she shouts “Peter!” after he webs her hand to a car then clamps her free hand over her mouth?
 That.

 He’s a little too self-conscious, though, isn’t he?
 Garfield?
 Aw shucks, the world is looking at me?
-He’s basically James Dean on a skateboard (nice “Dogtown and Z-Boys” poster, btw), but I find the attitude, and the stocking caps he occasionally wears, grating.
+He’s basically James Dean on a skateboard (nice “Dogtown and Z-Boys” poster, btw), but I find the attitude, and the stocking caps, grating.
 He’s a spoiled shit.
 There’s a scene where Aunt May, trying to keep (ultimately false) information from him, mentions, as part of a long, rambling speech, that she has two jobs to keep him in college, and he doesn’t pick up on it.
 Dude.
 Your Aunt May is nearly 70.
 Help the fuck out!

 But he’s good for the Spider-Man #121 scene.